opentensor/bittensor/README.md

 ## Release
 The release manager should follow the instructions of the [RELEASE_GUIDELINES.md](./RELEASE_GUIDELINES.md) document.

+## Contributions
+Please review the [contributing guide](./contrib/CONTRIBUTING.md) for more information before making a pull request.

 ## License
 The MIT License (MIT)
 Copyright © 2021 Yuma Rao